bitcoinj/bitcoinj.github.io/getting-started-java.md

 * `PeerEventListener` - for events related to a peer in the network
 * `TransactionConfidence.Listener` - for events related to the level of rollback security a transaction has

 Most apps don't need to use all of these.
-Because each interface provides a group of related events and you probably don't care about all of them, we also provide base classes that implement the interface with empty methods.
-These are called `Abstract*Listener`.
+Because each interface provides a group of related events and you probably don't care about all of them.

-The naming of these interfaces and classes is a little inconsistent and will likely change in a future release of the library.

 {% highlight java %}
-kit.wallet().addEventListener(new AbstractWalletEventListener() {
+kit.wallet().addCoinsReceivedEventListener(new WalletCoinsReceivedEventListener() {
     @Override
     public void onCoinsReceived(Wallet w, Transaction tx, Coin prevBalance, Coin newBalance) {
         // Runs in the dedicated "user thread".